acquitelol/elle/README.md

 ### ♡ **Arithmetic operations**

-* All arithmetic operations are declared with 2 expressions on the left and right of an operator.
+* All arithmetic operations are declared with an expression on the left and right of an operator.
 This means you can call functions, do other arithmetic operations inside of operations, etc.

 This is the mapping defined by Elle: